centic9/CommonCrawlDocumentDownload/README.md

 Uses the URLs listed in `commoncrawl-CC-MAIN-<year>-<crawl>.txt` to download the documents from the Common Crawl

+#### Deduplicate files

+    ./gradlew deduplicate

+Some files have equal content, this task will detect these based on file-size and content-hash and move all duplicates to a backup-directory to leave only unique files in place.

 #### Deprecated: Download documents from the old-index

     ./gradlew downloadOldIndex